 As you can see in this image, we can all store the majority of our subcutaneous body fat in different parts of the body.
 These are the places that will be hardest to get as lean as you want if you are aiming for the kind of physique that the mainstream fitness industry seems to think is important.
 If you are unfortunate enough to store lots of fat around your abdomen, this is known as android obesity, or the so-called apple shape and is the shape that carries the highest health risk.
 Men tend to be this shape because we produce more Testosterone, while women tend to be more of a pear shape, with the majority of their body fat being below the waist, which is why healthy weight women have more shapely hips and a narrower waists than healthy weight men, who tend to have narrower hips and wider shoulders, although this isn't a hard and fast rule and the distribution of fat on your body is unique to you.

 I’m not trying to say that a six-pack is unachievable, it isn’t, but it often requires more work, more consistency and more dedication than most people are prepared for.
+A great analogy I read recently went like this: trying to spot reduce body fat is like trying to empty one corner of a swimming pool!
 This is where it becomes necessary to define your goals and your reasons for setting those goals.
 If you stand to gain a sporting benefit from being super lean, then you have a pretty good incentive.
 But, if you want a six-pack because you believe that will finally make you approve of yourself you’re wrong.
 You will still dislike the person in the mirror despite your lean physique.
 This attitude often leads to the kind of narcissist we see on Instagram who fills their profile with complementary selfies of them looking buff or sexy.
 They are seeking either your validation or your adoration to replace the fact they don't approve of themselves.
 This is why you should never compare yourself to others, striving to be like someone else is a waste of the person you are.
 Fall in love with your own reflection and honour that person with a lifestyle that prioritises health and fitness.

 Take-home; define what having a six-pack will do for you and be realistic about what it will take to achieve this.